eduong100/Exercise_API/README.md

 One can access the API using the following endpoints (all requests are GET requests):

-Data is stored in a MongoDB NoSQL database
+Data is stored in a MongoDB NoSQL database.
+There are over 1300 unique exercises.

 <h2>Get All Exercises</h2>
 Endpoint: /